HOT NEWS! YOU DON’T NEED REGISTRATION TO VOTE!

 More than 92 565 people signed our petition and supported our candidacy.
 We can stand for election to the Prague City Hall and local town halls.

-You can also join our team as an expert or volunteer.
+You can join our team as an expert or volunteer.
 Please write to jan.cizinsky(at)prahasobe.cz.

-In order to vote, you will need to register ahead of the elections (which will take place on 23. and 24.
+In order to vote, you should to register ahead of the elections (which will take place on 23. and 24.
 September) at your local town hall in order to be added to the register of voters.

 Do you want to do more?
 Would you like to become part of the team?